calasyr/bean_docker/README.md

 ## Installation

-Install with sudo to give the gem access to your environment variables:
+Install this gem on your Elastic Beanstalk Docker instance:

     $ gem install bean_docker